-Who is eligible to apply for a Tuition Exchange Scholarship?
+Who is eligible to apply for a Tuition Exchange (TE) Scholarship?

-Full-time faculty and staff and their eligible dependents are able to apply for TE/CIC participation.
+Full-time faculty and staff and their eligible dependents are able to apply for TE participation.

-What are my chances of being certified eligible by Duquesne for TE/CIC consideration?
+What are my chances of being certified eligible by Duquesne for TE consideration?

-How does my dependent child become eligible for a TE/CIC Scholarship?
+How does my dependent child become eligible for a TE Scholarship?

 There are three steps in the process.
 1) the employee must submit a TE application to the Duquesne University Office of Human Resource Department who will determine if the employee or their dependent is eligible for the exchange (this process is called certification).
 Second, the employee or their eligible dependent applies for admission to the participating university or college of interest.
-Third, when the applicant is admitted, the importing institution determines whether or not a TE/CIC Scholarship is awarded.
+Third, when the applicant is admitted, the importing institution determines whether or not a TE Scholarship is awarded.

-What are my chances that the TE/CIC institution will award a scholarship once eligible?
+What are my chances that the TE institution will award a scholarship once eligible?

 Duquesne University a member of two TE programs: Tuition Exchange, Inc (TEI) and Council of Independent Colleges (CIC).
-It depends on the participating TE/CIC institution’s policies and procedures and the number of scholarships it has available.
-Last year, TE colleges that were new to TE, or were very large institutions, were more likely to offer a TE Scholarship.
-Also, if the number of TE applicants to a particular TE college is small, chances will be better to get an award.
+It depends on the participating TEI/CIC institution’s policies and procedures and the number of scholarships it has available.
+Last year, TEI/CIC colleges that were new to TE, or were very large institutions, were more likely to offer a TE Scholarship.
+Also, if the number of TE applicants to a particular TEI/CIC college is small, your chances of recieving a TE scholarship may increase.